ObelusFamily/Anythink-Market-q0ctj/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?

+- Go to your cloned repo and create the project docker containers with `docker-compose up', it should take a while.
+- When is finished go to your browser at http://localhost:3000/api/ping if there is an error with backend migrations, click in run migration in the browser, it should fix it.
+- Now go to  http://localhost:3001/register and create your user.